MosesKKhoza/DL/README.md

 organisations to assist with early disease detection for early intervention and potential improvements in crop yield and food security.

-This solution trains a U-Net Model (primarily used in medical applications) to segment the leaf from its background as part of identifying the region of interest (ROI) in the images as part of the image processing and then applying deep learning techniques.
+This solution trains a U-Net Model (primarily used in medical applications) to segment the leaf from its background as part of identifying the region of interest (ROI) in the images and then applying deep learning techniques.
 The Cassava Image Dataset is accessible on [Kaggle](https://www.kaggle.com/datasets/visalakshiiyer/cassava-image-dataset) for more details.

 ## Repo structure
-- `MK-DL.ipynb` notebooks for data eploration, training models
+- `MK-DL.ipynb` notebooks for data exploration, training models
 - `Cassava/`: input data (images are not included due to size constraints and can be downloaded [here](https://www.kaggle.com/datasets/visalakshiiyer/))
 - `Cassava Test/`: test data (images are not included due to size constraints and can be downloaded [here](https://doi.org/10.7910/DVN/T4RB0B))